-Appendix C — PostgreSQL
+Appendix D — Running PostgreSQL

-Throughout the book, we have used the WRDS PostgreSQL server.
+Throughout the book, we have used the WRDS PostgreSQL server as the primary source of data for our analysis.
 While WRDS PostgreSQL server offers access to a large menagerie of data with very little set-up, there are limitations to using the WRDS server alone for research.
-The purpose of this appendix is provide some ideas for how you might run your own PostgreSQL server.
+For example, if you are using crsp.dsf intensively on a near-daily basis, then you may be downloading a lot of data over time.
+As such, it might be more efficient to have a local copy of crsp.dsf.

-C.2 Setting up a personal server
+D.1 Setting up a personal server

 Setting up your own PostgreSQL server overcomes some of the disadvantages of using the WRDS server.